jju/stubbl/players/chomps.md

 [[filthytide]][[blitzer]][[oe-veteran]][[gcvi]][[gcvii]][[uci]][[gcviii]][[seasonedveteran]][[dead]]

 Chomps was a veteran of the old era, where he was emerging as a star before the interruption.
 When he came back to the UBBL for the modern era he played more of a aupporting role for players like [[yakup]].
-He inflicted the very first fatality in GCVI (taking out the Irregular Cogs' [[Silas]]).
+He inflicted the very first fatality in GCVI (taking out the Irregular Cogs' [[silas]]).

 * Birthdate: 1261.038-942:011 #t1038
 * Deathdate: 1262.645-944:047 #t2645